VicFisher/DiffPhore/README.md

 Yu, J.; Zhou, C.; Ning, X.; Mou, J.; Meng, F.; Wu, J.; Chen, Y.; Liu, X.*; Li, G.-B*.
 Knowledge-Guided Diffusion Model for 3D Ligand-Pharmacophore Mapping (under review)<br />
 *To whom correspondence should be addressed.

+# Lisense
+The code and model weights are released under MIT license.
+See the [LICENSE](LICENSE) file for details.

 If you encounter any question, don't hesitate to open an issue or send us an email at vicfisher6072@163.com, liuxianggen@scu.edu.cn and liguobo@scu.edu.cn.